Tanzania's COVID-skeptic President John Magufuli dies at 61 | DW | 17.03.2021

-The 61-year-old leader once nicknamed "the bulldozer" has died, after weeks of speculation that he was infected with COVID-19.
-Many people will remember him for his controversial handling of the pandemic in Tanzania.
+The 61-year-old leader nicknamed "the bulldozer" has died of heart failure, after weeks of speculation he was infected with COVID-19.
+Many will remember him for his controversial handling of the pandemic in Tanzania.

 Tanzanian President John Pombe Magufuli has died at the age of 61, the government announced on Wednesday.